 GOALS AND OBJECTIVES In order to fulfill its mission, the Office of Institutional Research and Assessment is committed to achieving the following principal goals and their related objectives:

 Timely and accurate response to the informational needs of various constituencies

-Providing administrative and technical support to the departments in designing, developing and implementing an assessment plan.
+- Providing administrative and technical support to the non-academic units in designing, developing and implementing an assessment plan.

-Facilitating dissemination of data from self-assessment studies to meet the SUNY mandate on assessment and the requirements of accrediting agencies
+- Facilitating dissemination of data from self-assessment studies to meet the SUNY mandate on assessment and the requirements of accrediting agencies

-Improve and refine the College's management information system:
+Improve and refine the office's management information system

 In order to accomplish the broad goals and objectives of the office, a wide range of activities are performed and evaluated on a periodic basis to assess the extent of progress made in each area.

 One of the basic functions of IR & A is the generation, organization and dissemination of timely and relevant information to support institutional planning and decision making.
 As a research office it depends upon other units for base-line data.
 The office functions to provide "analytical reports" or information to assist the College's planning effort.
 It is therefore recognized that the goals/objectives of the office can only be realized through the cooperative efforts of administrators, faculty, staff and students.
 IR & A vigorously seeks to obtain input from these groups.
 In order to improve the efficiency and the effectiveness of the Office in providing timely and accurate information, a substantial portion of the office work has been directed toward coordination and maintenance of the following systems: